Library Exhibition Box

 April 14 – July 07, 2012

 The Pulp Paper Pages exhibition at the Alberta Craft Council ran from April 14 – July 7, 2012.
 This juried exhibition was a joint project of the Alberta Craft Council and the Calgary and Alberta North chapters of CBBAG.
-It featured a wide variety of forms, objects, approaches, techniques and concepts found in both the paper and book arts and can be viewed online.
+It featured a wide variety of forms, objects, approaches, techniques and concepts found in both the paper and book arts.

-Several members of our chapter have works in the exhibition: Carla Costuros, Barb Johnston, Sara Norquay, Janice Peters and Ros Schell.
+Several members of our chapter had works in the exhibition: Carla Costuros, Barb Johnston, Sara Norquay, Janice Peters and Ros Schell.
 Read reviews from the Edmonton Journal and the St. Albert Gazette.

-This exhibit is also being shown at the Leighton Art Centre Gallery, Calgary from June 8 – July 17, 2013.
-The artist reception is scheduled for June 15, 2013 from 2-4pm.
+This exhibit was shown at the Leighton Art Centre Gallery, Calgary from June 8 – July 17, 2013.
+The artist reception took place June 15, 2013 from 2-4pm.

 - A small exhibit was set up at the entrance to the St. Albert Public Library for the May Art Walk.
 The exhibit ran April 25 – June 4 and featured 24 handmade books by 7 of our members: Barbara Johnston, Sara Norquay, Janice Peters, Ros Schell, Anna Szul, Rena Whistance-Smith and Dawn Woolsey.